return42/sphkerneldoc/linux_src_doc/include/drm/drm_panel_h.rst

 Description
 -----------

-The .\ :c:func:`prepare`\  function is typically called before the display controller starts to transmit video data.
+The .prepare() function is typically called before the display controller starts to transmit video data.
 Panel drivers can use this to turn the panel on and wait for it to become ready.
 If additional configuration is required (via a control bus such as I2C, SPI or DSI for example) this is a good time to do that.

-After the display controller has started transmitting video data, it's safe to call the .\ :c:func:`enable`\  function.
+After the display controller has started transmitting video data, it's safe to call the .enable() function.
 This will typically enable the backlight to make the image on screen visible.
 Some panels require a certain amount of time or frames before the image is displayed.
 This function is responsible for taking this into account before enabling the backlight to avoid visual